spatialflux/VR-Funscript-AI-Generator/README.md

 ```
 This command processes a VR video, detects objects using the specified YOLO model, and generates Funscript data.
 The `--test_mode` flag enables real-time visualization.

+You can also simply run it from your IDE, giving it a video_path to process.

 2. **Debugging example**:

 Display a Specific Frame with debug information: